-‘curious and keen’ is the credo of curator Joanna De Vos, and the guideline throughout all her projects.
+‘Curious and keen’ is the credo of curator Joanna De Vos, and the guideline throughout all her projects.
 As an independent curator of contemporary art exhibitions, she works on an international level, with recent projects in Namur, Ostend, The Hague, Florence, Palermo, Venice, Sofia, St Petersburg, Busan, Geneva, Basel and Zurich.
-Her exhibitions are always characterized by a diverse mix of nationalities, generations, perspectives and disciplines.
+Her exhibitions are always characterised by a diverse mix of nationalities, generations, perspectives and disciplines.

 Why this new space?
 Joanna De Vos is a ‘curious and keen’ curator and is constantly on the lookout for new discoveries.
 She lives and breathes art and SEEN is a way of sharing this passion.